Telecommunications in New Zealand: History

 The first telegraph opened in New Zealand between the port of Lyttelton and Christchurch on 16 June 1862.
-The line was constructed along the Lyttelton - Christchurch railway line.
-The Vogel Era from 1870 saw a major expansion of the telegraph network, including an inter-island cable.
+The line was constructed along the Lyttelton–Christchurch railway line.
+The Vogel era from 1870 saw a major expansion of the telegraph network, including an inter-island cable.
 Telegraph lines increased from 699 mi in 1866 to 3170 mi in 1876.
 The first overseas telegraph cable between Australia and New Zealand began operation on 21 February 1876.

 The first verified telephone call in New Zealand took place on a test line between Dunedin and Tokomairiro (now Milton) on 2 February 1878, less than two years after Alexander Graham Bell's first successful telephone operation.
 Within two months, lines were in place between Christchurch, Dunedin, and Cromwell.

 The Electric Telegraph Department formed to manage the growing telegraph network was merged with Post Office Department to form the New Zealand Post and Telegraph Department in 1881.

 Following early experiments with telephones on telegraph lines, the colonial government established a state monopoly in telephony with the Electric Telegraph Act 1875.
 By 1900 there were 7,150 subscribers to telephone services.
-Telephony subscriptions grew greatly over the next century, it was estimated by 1965 that 35% of New Zealanders had a telephone.
+Telephony subscriptions grew greatly over the next century; it was estimated by 1965 that 35% of New Zealanders had a telephone.

-New Zealand's first payphones were installed in 1910, which was 21 years after the first ones in the United States.
-They were originally bright red.

 By the 1980s there was major telephony traffic congestion on the New Zealand Post Office network.
-In Auckland, the central exchange was overloaded and "verging on collapse" elsewhere in New Zealand users often experienced network overloading and crashes.
-Some areas still had manual telephone exchanges; Queenstown, for example, wasn't upgraded to automatic service until 1986.
+In Auckland, the central exchange was overloaded and "verging on collapse"; elsewhere in New Zealand users often experienced network overloading and crashes.
+Some areas still had manual telephone exchanges; Queenstown, for example, was not upgraded to automatic service until 1986.
 The New Zealand Post Office was highly inefficient, being hamstrung as a government department and required to apply to the Treasury for capital investment.
 As the Post Office was a monopoly, it had no incentive to improve customer service.

 The monopoly over telecommunications came to an end in 1987 when Telecom New Zealand was formed, initially as a state-owned enterprise and then privatised in 1990.
 Competition began in the early 1990s, greatly reducing prices.
 The first competitor to market was Clear Communications, a consortium of North American and New Zealand businesses.
 Chorus, which was split from Telecom (now Spark) in 2011, still owns the majority of the telecommunications infrastructure, but competition from other providers has increased.

+The Telecommunications Act was passed in 2001 and, since amended, is still the principal legislation.
+The Commerce Commission required operators to introduce local and mobile number portability in 2007.
 A large-scale rollout of gigabit-capable fibre to the premises, branded as Ultra-Fast Broadband, began in 2009 with a target of being available to 87% of the population by 2022, which was achieved.
 As of 2017, the United Nations International Telecommunication Union ranks New Zealand 13th in the development of information and communications infrastructure.